eevbb/JKSFix/README.md

 ```
 (Thanks to Kou-kun for figuring that out~)

+### For ultrawide/custom resolutions

+Follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2699973520) to set your preferred resolution.
+If the black bars fix doesn't work, user DT reported disabling the Steam overlay for the game helped.

 ### To change hotkeys

 First run the latest version of the mod at least once so it generates a config file.
 Then, simply open the file BepInEx\config\JKSFix.cfg in notepad, and change the keybinds there.

-## Advanced graphics settings
+### Advanced graphics settings

-These can only be changed manually via config file, in the Rendering section.
+Like hotkeys, these can only be changed manually via config file, in the Rendering section.

 Any value set to the default of -1 is ignored by the mod (so the game's default is applied instead).